 You’ll need 6 ounces of fresh blueberries which should be washed prior to use.
 Check and remove any bad blueberries and pull off any stems.
 Lay them out on paper towels to dry.
 Set aside and allow to air dry while you continue with the dry ingredients.

 In a large bowl, whisk together your flour, baking powder, and salt.
 In a separate bowl beat two eggs.
 Then add sugar, Greek yogurt, milk, and melted butter.
 I advise against using fat free dairy products for baking.
-Full fat isn’t necessary either, as I get great results using 1% or 2% milk fat.
+You can get great results using 1% or 2% milk fat, but you will get the richest results by using full fat dairy.
 Once the wet ingredients are fully incorporated add the vanilla and mix just enough to combine.

 Next gently fold the blueberries into the lumpy batter.
 Don’t worry about incorporating all of the flour in the bowl, it’s okay if some is left behind.
 If you aren’t sure what I mean by fold, check out the video!
 Basically, you are using your spoon to lift one side of the batter and fold it across the top.
 Repeat this process a few times until the blueberries are throughout the batter.
 Don’t over mix and be gentle so you don’t break the berries.